Audio/MIDI multitrack recording software

 Note: touchscreen support is available for Windows only

-MultitrackStudio features a touchscreen mode which makes the program easy to use with tablets, convertible notebooks and touchscreen monitors.
-You can interact with the knobs you see on the screen directly without having to find your mouse and move it to the right location first.
+MultitrackStudio features a touchscreen mode that makes the program easy to use with tablets, convertible notebooks, and touchscreen monitors.
+You can interact with the knobs on the screen directly, without having to find and move the mouse first.

 MultitrackStudio on Surface Pro tablet with Ultra Dark theme